 At Ajaj Tyres, we understand that tyres are the only part of your vehicle that maintains contact with the road.
 Maintaining the right tyre tread depth is very important for safety and performance.
-It has an impact on your vehicle’s operational efficiency as well as your safety on the road.
+It has an impact on both your vehicle’s operational efficiency and your safety on the road.
 We are not just Wholesale Tyre Suppliers in Sydney but also repairs.
-This guide gives you key information about tyre tread depth and shares tips to keep your tyres in great shape.
+This guide provides key information about tyre tread depth and offers tips to keep your tyres in great shape.

 Tyre tread depth measures the distance from the top of the tread rubber to the bottom of the tyre grooves.
 This depth is critical for providing traction, handling, and safety.
 The legal minimum tyre tread depth in Australia is 1.6mm.